RECOVERY OF BODIES AT HILL 200

 MAJOR ALF COUGH – December 1942

-At Adam Park the Prisons had been in part employed on clearing and the construction of the ‘Fallen Warriors’ shrine on Bukit Batok.
-The Japanese went to a great deal of effort to locate their dead, to cremate the corpses and lay the ashes at this shrine.
+At Adam Park the POWs had been in part employed on clearing and the construction of the Japanese ‘Fallen Warriors’ shrine on Bukit Batok.
+The Japanese went to a great deal of effort to locate their dead, to cremate corpses and lay the ashes at this shrine.

-On 39th May 1942 there was trouble at Adam ark when 60 men were caught outside the wire.
+On 30th May 1942 there was trouble at Adam Park when 60 men were caught outside the wire.
 The men were given 7 days detention and fed one meal per day of plain rice.
 Although most of the men had been out shopping on the black market, three 2/4th men had actually been out searching for bodies at Hill 2000.

 Joe Swartz, Joe Meredith and Lawrance Nybo had been successful in locating the unburied corpses of Len Helliwell, Allan Brown and Keith ‘Bully’ Hayes, Frank Curnow, Doug Royce and Ossie McEwin.